mach0/dangerdeep/dangerdeep/modernize-readme.txt

 13. Finally adjust rendering
-	maybe we can adjust all the display classes to use the new kind of interface references but uses old rendering code...
+	maybe we can adjust all the display classes to use the new kind of interface references but uses old rendering code... problem is a name conflict! model/mesh/texture are already used
 14. or earlier: get rid of all the configuration options, we use SSE and all modern stuff automatically!
 15. Turn on -Wall